rajeshsola/kura-addons/README.md

 1.Services

+  a) InfluxDb Service, to store time series data locally for edge computing or on cloud for central analysis.

-  a) HTTP REST Service
+  b) HTTP REST Service,

-  b) CoAP Service (based on eclipse californium library)

-  c) InfluxDb Service

-  d) opc ua service based on eclipse milo (apart from OPC UA driver from market place)

 2.Bridging Examples, Integrations

-   a) canbus-mqtt bridging

-   b) publishing sensehat data to cloud
+   a) Scanning results from TI SensorTag and publishing to cloud service.

-   c) modbus-cloud bridging
+   b) canbus-mqtt bridging

+   c) Publishing SenseHAT readings to cloud service.

+Wish List in Future:-
-   d) Apache Kafka integrations
+* Apache Kafka integrations
+* CoAP/LWM2M integrations
+* ModBus integrations